About

 We support innovation and welcome new ideas.
 We believe that professionalism, communication, technology, and team work serve as the foundation for great customer service and a productive workplace.
 We do everything possible to make the Park District better for tomorrow than it is today.
 We implement new ideas and technologies and make program delivery more effective.
 We invest in our employees and provide training and the tools they need to get the job done.
 We open new lines of communication between our customers and each other.
 And we work as a team as we build toward a new future together.

 The Park District is a special district governed by the Chicago Park District Act and other applicable Illinois statutes.
 We are an independent government and taxing authority that is coterminous with the City of Chicago.
-The Park District’s General Superintendent & CEO, Michael P. Kelly, is appointed by the Mayor of Chicago and confirmed by the Board of Commissioners.
-The Park District's headquarters are located in the Streeterville neighborhood near Chicago’s lakefront.
+The Park District’s General Superintendent & CEO, Rosa Escareno was appointed by the Mayor of Chicago and confirmed by the Board of Commissioners.
+The Park District's headquarters is located in the Brighton Park neighborhood on the southwest side of Chicago.

 On October 14, 2014, the Park District was awarded the 2014 National Gold Medal for Excellence in Park and Recreation Management, presented by the American Academy for Park and Recreation Administration in partnership with the National Recreation and Park Association (NRPA).
 Founded in 1965, the Gold Medal Awards program honors communities in the U.S. that demonstrate excellence in parks and recreation through long-range planning, resource management, volunteerism, environmental stewardship, program development, professional development and agency recognition.
 The Park District has received this national recognition as a result of NRPA’s determination that the Park District embodies the core values of the NRPA, including conservation, social equity, health and wellness.